rezanid/PSDataverse/README.md

 Connect-Dataverse "authority=https://login.microsoftonline.com/<your-tenant-id>/oauth2/authorize;clientid=<your-client-id>;clientsecret=<your-client-secret>;resource=https://<your-environment-name>.crm4.dynamics.com/"
 ```

+> **ℹ NOTE**
+> For any of the above examples to work you need an app registration mapped to an application user in Power Platform.
+To learn how to do that, please read the following article from the official documentation: [Manage application users in the Power Platform admin center](https://docs.microsoft.com/en-us/power-platform/admin/manage-application-users)

 > 🚧 I am working on bringing the same connection string format as supported by [Xrm Tooling](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/xrm-tooling/use-powershell-cmdlets-xrm-tooling-connect?view=op-9-1).
 Ultimately you will be able to either provide a connection string as the only parameter or provide each property of the connection string, separately as a parameter.

 After that you can send any number of operations to your Dataverse environment.
 Let's look at a simple operation.